 To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters

 You can change your choice at any time.

 How long do we keep your personal information?

-We follow the Records Management Code of Practice for Health and Social Care 2016 records retention schedule published by the Information Governance Alliance for the Department of Health which states that electronic patient records should be retained for 10 years from the date of death.
+We follow the NHS X Records Management Code of Practice 2021 which states that electronic patient records should be retained for 10 years from the date of death.
 At that point, all personal data we hold on you will be securely deleted.

-We have been commissioned by the Bath and North East Summerset, Swindon and Wiltshire Clinical Commissioning Group to provide a GP surgery service and it is necessary for the performance of this task in the public interest for us to process your personal data.
+We have been commissioned by the Bath and North East Somerset, Swindon and Wiltshire Integrated Care Board (ICB) to provide a GP surgery service and it is necessary for the performance of this task in the public interest for us to process your personal data.

 We will use your special categories of personal data, such as that relating to your race, ethnic origin, and health for the purposes of providing you with health or social care or the management of health or social care systems and services.
 Such processing will only be carried out by a health or social work professional or by another person who owes a duty of confidentiality under legislation or a rule of law.